visini/synology_dl/README.md

 destinations = NAS/folder_1,NAS/folder_2
 ```

-See `Makefile` for how to debug, build, and release.
+See `Makefile` for how to install, debug, build, and release.
+Or download the [latest release](https://github.com/visini/synology_dl/releases).